survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 [Lint-staged](https://github.com/okonet/lint-staged) runs linters only for changed files before each commit which makes linting mandatory and fast.
 It uses `pre-commit` Git hook and you can map any file extension to a shell command.
 You can also configure it to autofix code.

+TODO: mention that this works with Flow, https://github.com/facebook/flow/releases/tag/v0.48.0

 W> You still need to run linters on your CI server: it’s possible to avoid the `pre-commit` hook with `git commit --no-verify` in the GitHub UI.

 ### Setting up lint-staged